 Yet, this is what Zolotarova has done in order to return to her role as a competitor, to pursue an Olympic dream and to let her students and children see that one must operate out of faith rather than fear.

 The culture of our dojo is such that we value the quality of character over status.
 For us, achievements do not define a person.
 The way we treat others and the risks we take defines who we are.
 This is how we live and how we train.
 Every breath, every kick, every jump: we train to give 100 percent, oblivious to the possibility of slipping, falling or "failing".
 We train with the idea that everything worthwhile comes along with hard work, dedication, patience, resistance, perseverance and belief.

-Currently, Valentyna Zolotarova is ranked amongst the top 50 Karate competitors in the world in her. category and is a contender for the Tokyo 2020 Olympics.
-Valentyna is a BC Certified Teacher and a World Karate Fedetion Accredited Coach, a Jamaican National Team athlete.
+Currently, Valentyna Zolotarova is a Jamaican National Team member and is preparing for the upcoming World Championships.
+Valentyna is a BC Certified Teacher and a World Karate Federation Accredited Coach and an education specialist.
 Her trainings plans are tailored to maximize the learning experience of her students taking into account the most current research in education.
 Her continued commitment to the improvement of her own technical performance and physical form as an elite athlete is another aspect that makes Hayabusa Karate special.
 We teach that learning and improvement has no limit for athletes, coaches and traditional karate practitioners and life long learners.